Lamprichauns/lamp-os/README.md

 **chained_behaviours** - In the cases where a Behaviour plays another one, this variable collects all AnimatedBehaviours to `play()` as a list

 **immediate_control** - If set to True, the control phase will startup with the lamp instead of waiting 5 seconds. defaults to False

+**use_in_home_mode** - if set to False, the behaviour will not be loaded to save lamp owners from distracting animations while the lamp is at home

+**auto_play** - if set to True, the animation will start 5 seconds after boot. use this instead of chained behaviors where a seamless transition is not needed

 **play()** - play the animation